larissasayurifutino/vozdelas_tecniques/README.md

 ## Acknowledment

-Many thanks to [@tiagombp](https://github.com/tiagombp) who have made comments and suggestions to this project.
+Many thanks to [@tiagombp](https://github.com/tiagombp) and *Carol Rozendo* who have made comments and suggestions to this project.